k-xvin/portfolio-11ty/src/content/tech/remote_power_switch.md

 {% image "./src/img/posts/remote_power_switch/done.jpg", "done" %}

+## In Conclusion
-All in all, I'm quite proud of how it turned out.
+* I'm quite proud of how it turned out.
-It's been a long while since I've fully finished a project like this :)
+* It's a fully finished project :)
+* I learned about and got to use MQTT.